ESO-Rennes/Network_Routing_Mapping/README.md

 # Producing original maps of mobility demand, greenhouse gas and air pollution emissions

-In a second time, distance-based indicators were produced and mapped in [Bogotá](Bogota_Distance_Mapping_EN.Rmd) and [Lima](Lima_Distance_Mapping_EN.Rmd) using spatial smoothing to seek visual effectiveness.
+In a second time, distance-based indicators were produced and mapped using spatial smoothing to seek visual effectiveness.
 We included indicators such as:

 * Total passengers-kilometers traveled (PKT) per day according to the place of residence and the trip purpose.
 * Average distance per capita according to the place of residence and the main mode.